 Carbon monoxide poisoning can be lethal to adults, children, and pets.
 Upwards of 20,000 people end up in the emergency room each year due to carbon monoxide poisoning.
 Usual CO poisoning symptoms include dizziness and/or weakness, headache, and upset stomach.
 Due to the fact that the symptoms seem like the flu, many people might not realize they could be seriously ill.

 With cooler temperatures forcing homeowners to switch on their furnaces, carbon monoxide poisoning spikes during the cold months while homeowners are doing everything they can to keep warm.
-When appropriately installed by trained experts, equipment such as furnaces will safety express carbon monoxide outdoors, but your furnace should be checked annually to verify there are no issues that could produce poisoning from the odorless and colorless gas.
+When appropriately installed by trained experts, equipment such as furnaces will safety express carbon monoxide outdoors, but your furnace should be checked annually to confirm there are no issues that could produce poisoning from the odorless and colorless gas.

 Service Experts recommends replacing household carbon monoxide detectors every five years, and assessing your carbon monoxide and fire detectors monthly to verify the batteries and alarm are operating properly.
 Fall is the perfect time to check your home’s CO and smoke detectors, and replace or install them if necessary.